-The Supplement related to this article is available online at doi:10.5194/amtd-7-8149-2014-supplement.
+The Supplement related to this article is available online at doi:10.5194/amt-7-4267-2014-supplement.

 Acknowledgements.
-This work was partly undertaken under the frame of PEGASE project with the support of ADEME, EDF R&D, ENPC, Ecole Polytechnique, and CNRS.
-We would like to acknowledge CEREA-EDF for providing the surface solar irradiance measurements at Roseraye and SPN1 device at Palaiseau used in this study.
-We also acknowledge the contribution of the Atmospheric Radiation Measurement (ARM) Program sponsored by the US Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Sciences Division for the Addu Atol data, and NREL's Solar Radiation Research Laboratory for the Golden data.
+This work was partly undertaken under the frame of the PEGASE project with the support of ADEME, EDF R&D, ENPC, Ecole Polytechnique, and CNRS.
+We would like to acknowledge CEREA-EDF for providing the surface solar irradiance measurements at Roseraye and the SPN1 device at Palaiseau used in this study.
+We also acknowledge the contribution of the Atmospheric Radiation Measurement (ARM) Program sponsored by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Sciences Division for the Addu Atol data, and NREL's Solar Radiation Research Laboratory for the Golden data.
 Likewise, the Payerne Baseline Surface Radiation Network station made available the data from the COST ES1002 WIRE DNI radiometer performance evaluation.
-Long acknowledges support from the Office of Biological and Environmental Research of the US Department of Energy as part of the Atmospheric Systems Research Program.
+Dr Long acknowledges support from the Office of Biological and Environmental Research of the U.S. Department of Energy as part of the Atmospheric Systems Research Program.

-Finally, we would like to thank all those instrumentalists, often unrecognised, who provide horizontal mountings, accurate datalogging, and regular cleaning and maintenance of their sensors.
-Without their care much of this data would be far less useful.
+Finally, we would like to thank all those instrumentalists, often unrecognized, who provide horizontal mountings, accurate datalogging, and regular cleaning and maintenance of their sensors.
+Without their care many of these data would be far less useful.